BunsDev/chainlink-vault-ERC4626/STIPS.md

 ### High Level Design Plan
 _summarize the final design you went for here and why_ The chosen design will use CCIP as the underlying messaging protocol.
-As there are a limited number of tokens enabled for the protocol to date, CCIP-BnM will be used as Asset A on the source chain vault, and that will be bridged to
+As there are a limited number of tokens enabled for the protocol to date, CCIP-BnM will be used as Asset A on the source chain vault, and that will be bridged to the Destination Chain Vault.
+Here is will be swapped to an ERC20 using a Uniswap V2 fork and deposited into another ERC4626.

+The vault will be locked during bridging periods to protect from griefing while the value of the underlying is undefined.

 ## Timeline
 A proposed timeline for completion

 ## Checkpoint 1
-_Before more in depth design of the contract flows lets make sure that all the work done to this point has been exhaustive.
-It should be clear what we're doing, why, and for who.
-All necessary information on external protocols should be gathered and potential solutions considered.
-At this point we should be in alignment with product on the non-technical requirements for this feature.
-It is up to the reviewer to determine whether we move onto the next step._

-**Reviewer**:

 ## Proposed Architecture Changes
-_A diagram would be helpful here to see where new feature slot into the system.
-Additionally a brief description of any new contracts is helpful._

 ### Goal
 _Describe the actual solution you decided upon_